 An Apple ID gives you access to the iTunes Store, the App Store, and Apple Books, and iCloud, FaceTime, and other Apple services.
 It consists of an email address (for example, firstname.lastname@example.org) and a password.
 Apple recommends you use the same Apple ID for all Apple services.
 For more information about Apple ID, see the Apple Support article Frequently Asked Questions.

 Create an Apple ID using your current email address

 You can create an Apple ID using your current email address.

 In the Safari app on your Mac, go to the Apple ID account website.

 Click “Create your Apple ID,” then follow the onscreen instructions.

-Note: In China or India, you can use a phone number instead of an email address as your Apple ID.
+Note: In some locations, you can use a phone number instead of an email address as your Apple ID.
 See the Apple Support article Use your mobile phone number as your Apple ID.

 Create an Apple ID using an iCloud address generated for you